 Ridgefield National Wildlife Refuge offers space for educators to conduct outdoor classroom activities in areas open to the public.
 Educators are welcome to use the Refuge for self led field trips, or to request a guided tour by filling out the Educational Visit Packet.

 Reservations are required to avoid conflicts with other groups.
 It is also recommended that educators or activity coordinators conduct a site visit prior to the scheduled field trip date to become familiar with refuge facilities, layout, and regulations.
+To schedule your trip:

 The Refuges in the Complex do not have full time educators on staff, therefore guided tours are usually limited to when staff or refuge volunteers are available.
 Groups wishing to have a tour guide during their field trip must inform the refuge staff at the time the reservation is made.
 Being specific about tour information or topic(s) to be addressed during the trip will help determine who is selected as a knowledgeable guide.
 If a tour guide is not available, educators should be prepared to lead their own groups while on the refuge.